Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

-The Psychology of Aging podcast is your go-to resource for mental health and aging.
-Join clinical geropsychologist, Dr. Regina Koepp, each week as she shares expert insights surrounding mental health and aging, dementia, caregiving, and end of life.
-Each episode contains evidence-based information and resources to help you deepen your understanding of aging and take caring for older adults to a whole new level.MORE Host Dr. Regina Koepp
+Join clinical psychologist, Dr. Regina Koepp, and expert guests as they share expert insights surrounding mental health and aging, sexual health in older adulthood, dementia, caregiving, and end of life.
+Each episode contains evidence-based information and resources to help you deepen your understanding of mental health and aging.
+Good news!
+For some episodes, you earn continuing education credits at the same time!
+Visit us as www.mentalhealthandaging.com to learn more about meeting the mental health needs of older adults.MORE Host Dr. Regina Koepp

 Producer/Network Dr. Regina Koepp